networktocode/jdiff/README.md

 | Przemek: I think this diagram would work better if it were wide, rather than tall.
 Netcompare name should match the name we choose for this library (e.g. Netcompare instead of NETCOMPARE).
 The individual Netcompare components are difficult to read in the vertical orientation.

-1. The reference state object is assembled.
-The structured data may be collected from:
+1. The reference state object is retrieved or assembled.
+The structured data may be from:

-    - an SoT
+    - an API
-    - Directly from the network using any Automation that returns structured data

-2. The Network Engineer makes changes to the network, whether it is an upgrade, peering change, or migration.
+    - another python module/library
+    - retrieved from a saved file
+    - constructed

+2. Some time passes where some change to the data may occurr
-3. The comparison state is collected, typically directly from the network, but any method is acceptable.
+3. The comparison state is retrieved or assembled, in many cases, utilizing a similar process used to get the reference state
 4. The reference state is then compared to the current state using the jdiff library.

-| Przemek: This doesn't seem like a generic enough workflow.
-Ideally replace it using neutral, i.e. not-network related, terms.

 ## Library Architecture